GuidoManni/DeepLearningImplementation/Semantic Segmentation/AttentionUnet/README.md

 # [Attention UNet]

 ## Overview
-This repository contains the implementation of AlexNet.
+This repository contains the implementation of the Attention UNet.
 Below you will find detailed information and resources related to this architecture.

-## Detailed Explanation
+## Detailed Explanation - TBD
 For a comprehensive understanding of the paper and its contributions, please refer to the [detailed blog post]().

-## Major Contributions
+## Major Contributions - TBD
 The major contributions of the paper include:

-## Architecture Scheme
+## Architecture Scheme - TBD
 Below is a schematic representation of the architecture:

 ![Architecture Scheme]()